pet calf

 Onondaga County 5th Grade Dairy Field Trip to Barbland Dairy

-In celebration of Dairy Month, Onondaga County 5th Graders had a field trip to Barbland Dairy in Pompey, New York on June 11, 2024.
-Students and teachers from Fabius-Pompey, Marcellus, Mckinley-Brighton, & Roberts schools learned about dairy farming, dairy cow milk production, sustainable farming practices, and even pet calves!
+In celebration of Dairy Month, Onondaga County 5th Graders had a field trip to Barbland Dairy in Pompey, New York on June 4, 2025.
+Students and teachers from Fabius-Pompey, LaFayette, McKinley-Brighton, and Solvey learned about dairy farming, dairy cow milk production, sustainable farming practices, and even pet calves!

 Many children and families in Onondaga County have never been on a farm and do not understand where their food comes from.
 Cornell Cooperative Extension and Barbland Dairy, with the generous support of the Onondaga County Agriculture Council and volunteers from the agricultural community, offered a farm-based learning experience to 280 students.
 Students toured Barbland Dairy to learn about milk production and all the foods they eat that are made with milk.